Jollywatt/typst-fletcher/docs/manual.typ

 		marks: (none, (kind: "twohead"))), // use default hang )
 ```)
-The hang specifies the length (in multiples of the stroke thickness) that the arrow head visually extends backwards over the stroke.
+The tail length (specified in multiples of the stroke thickness) is the distance that the arrow head _visually_ extends backwards over the stroke.
-This is the distance between the two red dots on the second arrow head above.
+This is visualised by the green line shown above.
-The mark is rotated so that both these points lie on the arc.
+The mark is rotated so that the ends of the line both lie on the arc.

 === CeTZ integration
 Currently, only straight, arc and right-angled connectors are supported.